Active Sampling for the Quickest Detection of Markov Networks: Main Results

 Based on this theorem, the selection function given in \eqref{eq:MC} simplifies to

 By further leveraging the Markov property, computing

 can be further simplified.
 Specifically, by recalling the definition of $M_\ell^i(t,\cS)$ given in \eqref{eq:M0} and \eqref{eq:M1} we have

-where the transition from \eqref{eq:complexity1} to \eqref{eq:complexity2} follows the Markov property and the fact that the graph is acyclic.
-Hence, for computing the information measures $M_\ell^i(t,\cS)$ we only need to compute the marginal distributions of the form $f_\ell(X_i|X_j)$.
-There exists extensive literature on computationally efficient approaches for computing such marginal distributions in Markov fields~\cite{Smith:1993}.
+where the transition from \eqref{eq:complexity1} to \eqref{eq:complexity2} is due to the graph being acyclic and Markov.
+Hence, for computing the information measures $M_\ell^i(t,\cS)$ we need to compute only the marginal distributions of the form $f_\ell(X_i|X_j)$.